 A facelift alone takes a minimum of 4 hours to perform.
 In this procedure, incisions are made in front of the ear, behind the ear, across the skin behind the ear to reach the hairline, and along the hairline behind the ear.
-This long continuous incision allows Dr. Ching to lift the skin off the face and neck and access the SMAS, which is the deeper foundation layer of the facial structures.
+This long continuous incision, shown in the illustration right, allows Dr. Ching to lift the skin off the face and neck and access the SMAS, which is the deeper foundation layer of the facial structures.

 In our practice, lifting the SMAS is a key method for ensuring patients attain natural-looking, long-lasting results.
 By lifting this layer into a position that is close to where it was when the patient was younger, Dr. Ching can restore a youthful appearance to the face that looks natural.
 After the SMAS layer is lifted, excess skin is removed, and the incisions are closed.

 Is fat grafting an essential part of a facelift?